boyter/boyter.org/content/posts/sloc-cloc-code.md

 BenchmarkMmapUtilOpen-8               10         140421700 ns/op
 ```

 Interesting.
 It actually gets to be almost the same performance when doing it this way.
-The redis source isnt exactly huge, so I tried the same test out against the benchmark of the linux kernel.
+The redis source isn't exactly huge, so I tried the same test out against the benchmark of the linux kernel.

 ```
 $ go test -bench .